happner/happner-2/docs/configuration.md

 ###### data.routes
 __(optional)__

-List the data paths where this component stores, retrieves or subscribes. 'mem' refers to storage that will be routed to the memory only, and 'persist' is routed to the configured `datalayer.filename` or defaulted database.
+List the data paths where this component stores, retrieves or subscribes. 'mem' refers to storage that will be routed to the memory only, and 'persist' is routed to the configured `happn.filename` or defaulted database.
 See [Data](data.md)

 ### Utilities